PAndreew/f1metrix_streamlit/blog_posts/2025-10-11-the-second-seat.md

 ### The Foundational Numbers: A Look at Career Skill

 Before diving into specific seasons, it's crucial to establish a baseline for each driver.
-The following chart displays our model's "Conservative Skill Estimate" (`u0_skill_lower_bound`) and "Mean Skill Estimate" (`u0_skill_mean`), which represents a driver's core talent level range, rewarding consistency over a career.
+The following chart displays our model's "Conservative Skill Estimate" (`u0_skill_lower_bound`) and "Mean Skill Estimate" (`u0_skill_mean`), which represents a driver's core talent level range, free of age, experience car and any other modifiers - their genius.
 Just a reminder: the average driver has an `u0_skill` of 0.0.
 I also included Verstappen as a reference.

 <!-- PLOT:all_time_skill -->

-Pérez, a seasoned veteran, has a proven track record of being... well being a teensy bit above average driver with some glimpses of greatness.
+Pérez, a seasoned veteran, has a proven track record of being... well being a bit above average driver with some glimpses of greatness.
 His heroics in 2021 Abu Dhabi will never be forgotten.
 Tsunoda on the other hand comes through as someone who barely scratches the requirements of being a Formula 1 driver.
 In fact the gap between Tsunoda and Perez is almost equal to the gap between Verstappen and Perez.
 We have low amount of data for Lawson and even more so for Hadjar, but based on what we have **BOTH** of them are more talented than Tsunoda.
 Hadjar's score reflects the model's cautious approach with rookies and his baseline will most likely increase for next year.
 Remember we're only talking about raw talent now, which does not always necessarily translate to better results due to other factors such as age, experience, yearly driver effects and most importantly - a bad car.

 ### Part A: Analyzing the Dismissal of Sergio Pérez